jamesETF/untitled-folder/_blocks/content-finance.md

   caption="French Bulldog Financing"
 %}
 After getting approved (Whether for a payment plan or through community finance) You will get an email, We will receive a confirmation as well that you're only days away from your future furbaby.
 Click above to apply and let us know what they say.
-{% include button.html text="Apply with Community Finance!" url="https://communityfinancellc.com/application-form/?source=ethicalfrenchie5216" style="primary" size="xlarge" width="full" %}
+{% include button.html text="Apply with Terrace Pet!" url="https://cutt.ly/Ethical-Frenchie" style="primary" size="xlarge" width="full" %}